 A Foundation of Mind, Body and Spirit

 A unique aspect of Shepherds College is our integrated emphasis on education and spiritual growth.
 We believe that students moving toward Appropriate Independence are best prepared when they have a strong spiritual foundation.
 While not important to every family, the spiritual component of Shepherds College is a desired and even required component to many parents when considering post-secondary education and life skills development for their child.

 Learn More About Shepherds College

-Shepherds College encourages therapists, counselors and education professionals to gain a clear understanding of the benefits of post-secondary education for students with intellectual disabilities.
-Contact Eric Lindsay, Director of Recruitment or Brian Canright, Vice President of Expansion to request an information packet that can be shared with parents.
+Shepherds College encourages therapists, counselors, and education professionals to gain a clear understanding of the benefits of post-secondary education for students with intellectual disabilities.
+Contact Scott Perkins, Director of Admissions to request an information packet that can be shared with parents.

-The transition of these young adults from high school student to working adult is critical.
+The transition of these young adults from high school students to working adults is critical.
 Shepherds College may be just the opportunity your families are looking for.